Almost Persuaded (song): Legacy

 "Almost Persuaded" spent nine weeks at No. 1 on the Billboard Hot Country Singles chart starting in August 1966 and has since gone on to become a country standard.
 The song was also a moderate pop hit, reaching twenty-four on the Billboard pop chart and was David Houston's only top 40 entry on the pop charts.

 For 46 years and two months, no No. 1 song matched the chart-topping longevity of "Almost Persuaded," until Taylor Swift's "We Are Never Ever Getting Back Together" notched its ninth week atop the Billboard Hot Country Songs chart the week of December 15, 2012.

 The song won a Grammy Award for Best Country & Western Recording of 1966.

 Other versions

 Later in 1966, singer-comedian Sheb Wooley, performing as Ben Colder, released a parody version entitled "Almost Persuaded No. 2."
 Here, an already-drunk man enters a barroom, sits down at a table and attempts to make conversation with a young woman seated there.
 The two dance briefly until the woman's boyfriend steps in and makes the man leave.
 Colder's version reached No. 6 on the Hot Country Singles chart and No. 58 on the Billboard Hot 100.

+Donna Harris, a young country singer from Colorado, recorded an answer song titled "He Was Almost Persuaded," which tells the story from the woman's perspective.
+The narrator, a lonely woman who inhabits a bar, sees the man enter the room and thinks she's finally found her man.
+After spending time with him, her hopes of a relationship come crashing down when she sees the man's wedding ring on his hand.
+Harris' single charted as high as #27 on the Record World country singles chart.

 Some cover versions of the original song include: